Editor’s Note: This guide was updated in June 2020 to reflect product changes.

 And that’s exactly why we’ve been building Drift with integrations in mind since day one (we’re not going to cover pricing in this guide, but we think our pricing is pretty straight forward).

-Drift connects to many of the tools that you’re already using (I say “many” because there are some integrations that we’re still working on and there will always be more).
+Drift connects to many of the tools that you’re already using (we say “many” because there are some integrations that we’re still working on and there will always be more).

 Integrations not only make Drift easy to set up, but they also make it super easy for you to bring Drift into your existing workflows.